OpenF2/F2/docs/src/container-development.md

 ### Debug Mode

 To enable debug mode in a container, use the following [property](./sdk/classes/F2.ContainerConfig.html) in `F2.init()`.
-Setting `debugMode: true` adds additional logging, resource cache busting, etc. For obvious reasons, this property should only be used in a development environment.
+Setting `debugMode: true` adds additional logging, resource cache busting, etc.

 ```javascript
 F2.init({
    debugMode: true
 });
 ```

+<span class="label label-warning">Note</span> For obvious reasons, this property should only be used in a development environment.

 ### AppRender, BeforeAppRender, AfterAppRender